 The images are not from a camera; Friges works in the darkroom with only photosensitive paper and light to develop a complex and imaginary language with the mediums in exploration.
 Friges strives for colors in their purest form.
 She is inspired by the subtractive primary colors; cyan, magenta, and yellow, which are used in the darkroom to create the additive primary colors; red, green and blue.
 In total, these colors are the bases of all color photography.

 The two-dimensional works comprise of the colors and values of and from the KODAK Color Print Viewing Filter Kits, used as a tool in the color darkroom.
 These six color-print viewing filter cards aid photographers in evaluating the color balance of a test print to create a perfectly color balanced photograph.
 Each filter is represented in 10, 20, and 40 density values and judged against an image.

-In both color and black and white and color darkroom prints, collages and sculptures.
-My images are not from a camera; I work in the darkroom with only photosensitive paper and light to develop a complex and imaginary language with the mediums in exploration.
-The paper is physically manipulated to construct three-dimensional sculpted and collaged works that examine the intersection between image and object.
-The site-specific gallery lighting create shadows from these objects, relating to the origin of how the works are created.
+In both color and black and white, Friges also physically manipulates the paper with plaster-like material to construct three-dimensional sculpted works that examine the intersection between image and object.
+The photo paper which was designed to lay flat is now permanently curling, and folding.
+The site-specific gallery lighting cast shadows from these objects, relating to the origin of how the works are created.
 Once off the walls, the pieces are often rolled up and flattened, thus creating a body of work in flux every time the work is exhibited.